Representations of the elliptic affine Hecke algebras: Equivariant elliptic cohomology theory

-For any $G$-vector bundle $V$, let $Th(V)=D(V)/S(V)$ be the Thom space, which is a finite $G$-space over $X$.
-The group $G$ acts on $Th(V)$, hence $\catA^{Th(V)}_G$ is a scheme over $\catA_G$.
-The following is the Thom isomorphism in the equivariant elliptic cohomology. \begin{theorem}[\cite{GKV95}, (2.1.3)] Let $V$ be an $G$-vector bundle.
-There is a canonical isomorphism $\pi_{X*}\Theta(V)\cong\Ell^0_G(Th(V))$ making the following diagram commutative
+Recall that similar to Proposition~\ref{prop:equivThom}, for any $G$-vector bundle $V$ on a finite $G$-space $X$, the Thom space $Th(V)=D(V)/S(V)$ of the vector bundle is again a finite $G$-space over $X$.
+The following is the Thom isomorphism in equivariant elliptic cohomology. \begin{theorem}\cite[(2.1.3)]{GKV95} Let $V$ be a $G$-vector bundle on $X$.
+There is a canonical isomorphism $\pi_{X*}\Theta(V)\cong \wt\Ell^0_G(Th(V))$ making the following diagram commutative

-Here $\Ell^0_G(Th(V))\to \calE^0_G(X)$ is the pull-back via the embedding $X\to Th(V)$. \end{theorem}
+Here $\wt{\Ell}^0_G(Th(V))\to \calE^0_G(X)$ is the pull-back via the embedding $X\to Th(V)$. \end{theorem}